Particular/docs.particular.net/samples/azure-service-bus-netstandard/lock-renewal/sample.md

 snippet: native-message-access

-The request to renew the lock must use the same Azure Service Bus connection object and queue path used to receive the incoming message.
-These items are available in the `TransportTransaction`:
+The request to renew the lock must the message receiver must be obtained:

 snippet: get-connection-and-path

-With the lock token, connection object, and queue path, an Azure Service Bus `MessageReceiver` object may be created to renew the lock.
-This is done in a background task, running in an infinite loop until the specified cancellation token is signaled as canceled.
+In the background an infinite loop is started that will renew the lock until the specified cancellation token is signaled as canceled.

 snippet: renewal-background-task